mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-in Mendan and the other towards the much more ambitious target of Asimikigir in Amdukan, the capital of Julian Menderes’ state of origin.
+in Mendan and the other towards the much more ambitious target of Asimikigir in Amdukan, the capital of Julian Menderes' state of origin.
 Within three years, it appeared as if the Imperium had accomplished its goals, with most of Mendan and Amdukan under Imperial control and the Lasla system as its base of